The open Agent Harness

 read on every agent boot · merged into the system prompt

-Six categories.
-Every agent ships with all 28 — you opt out of what you don't want, not in to what you do.
+Each one ships real code, tested, ready to call.
+You opt out of what you don't want — not in to what you do.

 Core